Wind-Development/WindSpigot-Installer/README.md

 # WindSpigot-Installer
-A simple program to install the latest Github release of WindSpigot.
+A program to install the latest Github release of WindSpigot via [this api](https://github.com/hub4j/github-api).